 7# Napoleon’s Rise to power

-8# Dictator or fair ruler?
+8# Dictator, or fair ruler?

 9# The Coronation of Napoleon

 The Grande Armée (Great Army) was divided into corps, each trained and drilled to act independently and fight against the enemy as a single unit.
 Their training and discipline was unparalleled, and unlike other armies, extreme corporal punishments were abolished, together with the privilege of the nobility to exercise them, or being immune to them.
-And unlike anything related to ships, Napoleon’s expertise and organisation skills were amongst the finest in military history.
+And unlike anything related to naval strategy, Napoleon’s expertise and organisation skills were amongst the finest in military history.